bprtdaniel/US_elections/README.md

 - **advanced_function.ipynb**: In this notebook, we apply the same logic as in the basic implementation.
 However, it includes an enhanced function that considers:
     - A maximum number of people allowed to visit within a defined cluster.
     - A maximum distance necessary to visit each point once.

+## Next Steps
+- A Google-Maps-based visualization for the KNN-produced cluster labels.
+- Add a maximum number of geolocation points per cluster threshold into advanced_function.ipynb